Long Journey Home

 The chord progression is:

-While this is a fairly basic chord progression, there are relatively few bluegrass standards that use this progression.
+While this is a fairly basic chord progression, there are very few bluegrass standards that use this progression.
 I like to think of this progression as being closely related to the more common progression:

 (Prog.
 V3 on the Basic Chord Progressions chart.
 It is the progression that is used for playing Will The Circle Be Unbroken, I'll Fly Away, Mountain Dew, Cryin' Holy, etc.)